Jammy2211/autogalaxy_workspace/README.rst

 In the ``imaging``, ``interferometer``, and ``multi`` folders you'll find the following packages:

 - ``modeling``: Examples of how to fit a galaxy model to data via a non-linear search.
-- ``simulators``: Scripts for simulating realistic imaging and interferometer data of strong galaxyes.
+- ``simulators``: Scripts for simulating realistic imaging and interferometer data of strong galaxies.
 - ``data_preparation``: Tools to preprocess ``data`` before an analysis (e.g. convert units, create masks).
 - ``results``: Examples using the results of a model-fit.
 - ``advanced``: Advanced modeling scripts which use **PyAutoGalaxy**'s advanced features.